 Take some time to experiment with different settings, light modifiers and see what happens.
 Practice.
 Sharpen the axe before you need to cut wood.

 If you like looking at pretty pictures, this will be a rather fast read.
 There are plenty of photos here to use as examples, but the person who can make the best use of Sketching Light is the curious person who wants to improve.

 It isn’t a beginner book, a manual or even a recipe book for lighting scenarios.
 It’s an expiration of the possibilities of light and how you can use it to tell a story, to inform the viewer about your subject.

 You need to have familiarity with using your flashes and strobes.
 Be comfortable using light modifiers.
 Have some curiosity about what you can do with these tools that you never considered.

-The possibilities are here, and many of them are quite simple to implement.
-The hard part is thinking of ways to use your tools, and that’s what you get from Sketching Light.
+The possibilities are here, and many are quite simple to implement.
+The hard part is thinking of ways to use your tools, which you get from Sketching Light.